sbdchd/squawk/README.md

 ### releasing a new version

 1. update the CHANGELOG.md
-2. bump version in `Cargo.toml` and follow the `cargo` release steps
+2. bump version in all the dependency `Cargo.toml` as well as the CLI `Cargo.toml`
 3. create a new release on github - CI will attach the binaries automatically
 4. bump version in `package.json` and follow the `npm` steps
+5. publish each crate to cargo in a DAG fashion

 ## how it works

-squawk wraps calls to [libpg_query-sys](https://github.com/tdbgamer/libpg_query-sys) in a safe interface and parses the JSON into eaiser to work with structures. libpg_query-sys in turn uses [bindgen](https://rust-lang.github.io/rust-bindgen/) to bind to [libpg_query](https://github.com/lfittl/libpg_query), which itself wraps Postgres' SQL parser in a bit of C code that outputs the parsed AST into a JSON string.
+squawk wraps calls to [libpg_query-sys](https://github.com/tdbgamer/libpg_query-sys) in a safe interface and parses the JSON into easier to work with structures. libpg_query-sys in turn uses [bindgen](https://rust-lang.github.io/rust-bindgen/) to bind to [libpg_query](https://github.com/lfittl/libpg_query), which itself wraps Postgres' SQL parser in a bit of C code that outputs the parsed AST into a JSON string.